mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AzureConfiguration is the specific Azure settings for network peering
+AzureConfiguration is the specific Azure settings for network peering.

 <table>
     <thead>